kyclark/tiny_python_projects/book.md

 # Chapter 2: Jump the Five

-Write a program called `jump.py` that will encode any number using "jump-the-five" algorithm that selects as a replacement for a given number the number that is opposite the number on a US telephone pad if you jump over the 5.
-The numbers 5and 9 will exchange with each other.
+Write a program called `jump.py` that will encode any number using "jump-the-five" algorithm that selects as a replacement for a given number one that is opposite on a US telephone pad if you jump over the 5.
+The numbers 5 and 0 will exchange with each other.
 So, "1" jumps the 5 to become "9," "6" jumps the 5 to become "4," "5" becomes "0," etc.

 ````
    1  2  3